FERS Retirement Explained: Your Complete Guide to Federal Employee Benefits

 The TSP is the federal government’s version of a 401(k).
 Your agency automatically contributes 1% of your basic pay whether you contribute or not.
 If you contribute your own money, the agency matches up to an additional 4% of your salary—but only if you contribute at least 5% yourself to receive the full match.

 The TSP offers multiple investment funds: the G Fund (government securities), F Fund (fixed income bonds), C Fund (common stock index), S Fund (mid and small company stocks), and the I Fund (international stocks).
-Further, the TSP offer the L Funds, which are target date asset allocation funds.
+Further, the TSP offers the L Funds, which are target date asset allocation funds.

 FERS Retirement Eligibility: When Can You Retire?